MCT-master/mct-master.github.io/_posts/2022-12-09-ahmetem-mct-blog-sonified.md

 ## Gathering the Data
 The MCT Blog runs on GitHub Pages with a GitHub repo in the background, which allowed me to get each blog as a seperate file in markdown format.
 Each post had the same structure: a frontmatter with meta information (e.g., date, tags, authors), blog post content in markdown format with links to images, videos, and embedded elements.
 This structure made the data cleaning relatively more manageable.

-I started the cleaning the data by excluding the frontmatter from every file, which basically contains repetitive out-of-context words.
+I started cleaning the data by excluding the frontmatter from each file, which basically contains repetitive out-of-context words.
 Next, I scraped out markdown signs using BeautifulSoup.
-I cleaned the data further using a set of regular expressions including lowercasing, removing punctuations, and cleaning white spaces.
+I cleaned the data further using a set of regular expressions, including lowercasing, removing punctuations, and cleaning white spaces.

 ```python
 path = './_posts'